Free loader daily pre-start checklist

 Preview the template

-See the first part of the checklist below.
-Enter your email above to download the full loader pre-start inspection form (PDF-ready).
+See the first part of the loader daily pre-start checklist below.
+Download the full version above.

 A loader daily pre-start checklist is a structured form used to inspect a wheel loader (front-end loader) before it is operated each day or shift.
 It helps operators and supervisors confirm the loader is safe and fit for use, reducing the risk of mechanical failures, accidents and non-compliance.
-The checklist covers everything from the cab and ROPS/FOPS to the bucket, hydraulics, tyres, brakes, steering, engine fluids, reversing camera/alarm and safety devices - catching problems such as tyre damage, hydraulic leaks, worn bucket edges or faulty brakes before they lead to costly downtime or incidents.
+The checklist covers everything from the cab and ROPS/FOPS to the bucket, hydraulics, tyres, brakes, steering, engine fluids, reversing camera and alarm and safety devices, catching problems such as tyre damage, hydraulic leaks, worn bucket cutting edges or faulty brakes before they lead to costly downtime or incidents.
+In Australia, wheel loaders are classified as plant under the WHS Regulations and the PCBU must ensure they are inspected and maintained so they remain safe for use.
+AS 4024 (Safety of machinery) and ISO 6165 (Earth-moving machinery) provide additional guidance on safety systems, guarding and inspection requirements.
+A documented daily pre-start is the standard method for demonstrating compliance and supporting audits and incident investigations.
+Under the WHS Act 2011 (Section 19), the PCBU holds a primary duty of care to ensure, so far as is reasonably practicable, that plant is safe and without risks to health and safety.
+The WHS Regulations 2011 (Chapter 5, Plant and Structures) require that loaders are inspected, maintained and, where necessary, tested before use.
+Wheel loaders present equipment-specific risks including rollover on uneven ground or ramps, crushing from the articulation pivot zone, struck-by incidents during loading and tipping operations, and loss of load stability when carrying elevated buckets over soft or sloped terrain.

 - Fewer breakdowns: spot minor issues (tyre damage, low fluids, hydraulic leaks) before they become costly repairs or downtime.